 Every Target designer collab is an extremely impatiently-awaited drop; it's more of an epic shopping bonanza, really.
 The big-box retailer's 2017 pair-up is certainly one of its buzziest yet: Behold, Victoria Beckham designs at Target prices.
-We first learned of the collab in October, and then finally got a first peek of the clothes in the new issue of InStyle last week.
+We first learned of the collab in October, and then finally got a first peek of the clothes in the May issue of InStyle.
 Now, we've finally got the full collection to not just pore over, but actually buy.

 The collab marks Beckham's first time designing kids' clothing: "It's been a dream of mine to do so for a long time; Harper's been wearing the collection already, and she loves it," Beckham said.
 (There are also a coloring book, paper doll set, and sticker collection included in the collab, for actual kids as well as young-at-heart adults.)
 The fact that Beckham is raising four kids came in handy for the design process, apparently: "Not only did Victoria provide a very specific design point of view on the clothing, which we were all expecting," Mark Tritton, Target's EVP and chief merchandising officer, explained.
 "The hands-on experience she has as a mom to help us understand how high the armpit should hit, or where the seam could go on a kids' item."